KarolinDuerr/BA-SagaPattern/EventuateTram/README.md

 ### Metrics of the CDC Service

 Eventuate's __CDC Service__ publishes some metrics like the number of processed messages.

-They can be accessed via http://localhost:8099/actuator/prometheus
+The metrics can be accessed via http://localhost:8099/actuator/prometheus